Healthy Eating - How To Do It

-We're not sure food labels can be completely trusted however with today's foods it pays to check them.
+We're not sure food labels can be wholly trusted; however, with today's foods, it pays to check them.
 Wholewheat bread often is only 30% whole wheat, and fat-free or sugar-free usually hide other quantities of unhealthy preservatives or flavorings.

 Additionally, food labels can be informative and help you get the balance of nutrients you need.